Frikandel: Variants

 Frikandellen can also be included in party-packs together with other Dutch snacks such as bitterballen, although they are significantly reduced in length.
-They are also often available in holiday resorts abroad which are popular with the Dutch, such as Lloret de Mar.
+They are also often available in holiday resorts abroad which are popular with the Dutch, such as Lloret de Mar, Spain.

 In the Netherlands, frikandel-eating contests are regularly held all over the country.
 The record for most frikandellen consumed in one hour was set in 2005 by Sjonnie Noordeinde of Delft, consuming 47 sausages of 80 grams each.

-The Dutch company Vanreusel created a number of variants of the frikandel such as the Frikandel XXL (a larger variant of the frikandel) in 2010 and the loempidel (a frikandel wrapped in a lumpia coat) in 2019.
+The Belgian company Vanreusel created a number of variants of the frikandel such as the Frikandel XXL (a larger variant of the frikandel) in 2010 and the loempidel (a frikandel wrapped in a lumpia coat) in 2019.

 In many other countries, including South Africa, Denmark and Germany, frikadel or Frikadelle (not to be confused with frikandel) is the local name of minced-meat meatballs or patties like those used in hamburgers.
 The Indonesian perkedel shares the same name and origin, but the primary ingredient is mashed potato.